Learn more about Cedars of Lebanon State Park.

 The Merritt Nature Center features exhibits on geology and natural features of the park.
 The Cedar Glades have endemic species of wildflowers, a 10,000-acre Cedar Forest Stand and a new species of grasshopper named after Park Ranger Ingram.
 Nineteen rare and endangered species of plants grow profusely here and nowhere else in the world.

 The park has 117 campsites equipped with picnic tables and grills, electric and water hookups.
 There are an additional 30 tent and pop-up campsites available.
 A modern group lodge, open year round for organized groups, has a total sleeping capacity of 80 people.
+There are deluxe and premium cabins available as well.

 - Senior Citizen Discount